fivetran/dbt_github_source/README.md

 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github_source/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_github_source/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

-## Contributions
+### Contributions
-These dbt packages are developed by a small team of analytics engineers at Fivetran.
+A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
-Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!
+Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) to learn how to contribute to a dbt package!

 # 🏪 Are there any resources available?
-- If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_github_source/issues/new/choose) section to find the right avenue of support for you.
+- If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_github_source/issues/new/choose) section to find the right avenue of support for you.
-- If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
+- If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
 - Have questions or want to just say hi?
-Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or send us an email at solutions@fivetran.com.
+Book a time during our office hours [on Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com.